 Get a view of the baby pygmy hippo in action and a whole herd of other exciting animals in Tad's video on our YouTube channel.
 He shot it just after the San Diego Zoo reopening.

 San Diego Zoo and Safari Park Safety Measures

 The San Diego Zoo follows state and local government plans for safely reopening, as well as guidelines from the Centers for Disease Control.
 The San Diego Tourism Authority produced a San Diego Attraction Reopening Health and Safety Plan.
-The plan incorporates the sanitation strategies and protocols for the San Diego Zoo and other major San Diego County attractions.
+The plan incorporated the sanitation strategies and protocols for the San Diego Zoo and other major San Diego County attractions.

 Employee Screenings and Protection

-- Employees undergo COVID-19 training.
+- Employees underwent COVID-19 training.

 Social Distancing Measures

 - Capacity is limited to less than half of the usual number of guests.